-His stars -- John Wayne and James Stewart -- are impossibly old for their roles (especially the 54-year-old Stewart as an idealistic lawyer fresh out of law school), but they're Ford's stars and that's that.
-And that's partly the point -- Ford spends the entire film debunking a myth, only to turn around and decide that the myth and the power of myth are essential ("When the legend becomes fact, print the legend.").
+Ford’s stars — John Wayne and James Stewart — are impossibly old for their roles (especially the 54-year-old Stewart as an idealistic lawyer fresh out of law school), but they’re Ford’s stars and that’s that.
+And that’s partly the point — Ford spends the entire film debunking a myth, only to turn around and decide that the myth and the power of myth are essential (“When the legend becomes fact, print the legend.”).
 Its very unreality consciously mythologizes the film and its genre.
 It’s surprisingly similar to a real life incident director William A. Wellman once cited, concerning his 1944 biopic Buffalo Bill.
 As conceived, Wellman and his writers debunked the myth of “Buffalo Bill” Cody — laid bare the unlovely truth about the man and his life — but at the last minute decided that they just couldn’t go through with shattering the illusions of millions of children.
 So they filmed the legend.
 Ford is shrewder in that he gives us both the truth and the legend, and then opts for the legend — sort of.
 After all, we’ve clearly been told that the legend is false, so the choice becomes ours.